mmonfils/neighborhood-lab-dsm/front-porch-manual/README.md

 This folder contains the practical guides and templates for setting up an independent neighbor network right on your own block grid.
 These are the tools used to turn our everyday assets into real, local resilience.

-While our tracking folder looks at the big structural forces pushing down on us, this manual is how we push back by looking out for each other.
+While our tracking folder looks at the big structural forces pushing down on us, this manual is how we push back by looking out for each other right where we live.

 ## What is in this Folder

-* **block-playbook.md**: The basic playbook for starting a porch conversation and organizing a block safely.
+* [block-playbook.md](block-playbook.md): The basic playbook for starting a porch conversation and organizing a block safely.
-* **spreadsheet-blueprint.md**: The blueprint explaining how to look after the resource spreadsheet without tracking private data.
+* [spreadsheet-blueprint.md](spreadsheet-blueprint.md): The blueprint explaining how to look after the resource spreadsheet without tracking private data.
-* **sharing-tasks-fairly.md**: How to rotate tasks fairly among neighbors so no one becomes a permanent boss or gatekeeper.
+* [sharing-tasks-fairly.md](sharing-tasks-fairly.md): How to rotate tasks fairly among neighbors so no one becomes a permanent boss or gatekeeper.
-* **neighborhood-toolkit-template.csv**: The blank spreadsheet for tracking tools, skills, and knowledge on your street.
+* [neighborhood-toolkit-template.csv](neighborhood-toolkit-template.csv): The blank spreadsheet for tracking tools, skills, and knowledge on your street.
-* **exchange-log-template.csv**: The blank sheet for keeping track of active mutual aid and borrowed items day to day.
+* [exchange-log-template.csv](exchange-log-template.csv): The blank sheet for keeping track of active mutual aid and borrowed items day to day.

 ## From the Workshop to the Porch

 If your block uses these templates to survive a winter storm, organize a tool share, or handle a local issue, we want to hear about it.
 Drop us a line or share feedback at a neighborhood meeting.
-We love featuring real local stories in our [Substack newsletter](https://neighborhoodlabdsm.substack.com/) to inspire other streets across Des Moines to start their own block grids.
+We love featuring real local stories in our [Substack newsletter](https://neighborhoodlabdsm.substack.com/) to inspire other streets across Des Moines to start their own block grids and unlock their own collective resilience.